adowlin/project-3-brew-exchange/README.md

 - If an unauthenticated user tries to brute-force access to the delete recipe page, they are redirected to the login page.
 - If a user tries to brute-force delete a recipe that was not created by them, they are redirected to their own profile.
 - An admin can brute-force delete any recipe as expected.

+#### Manage Brew Methods Page (ADMIN)

+- "Add Brew Method" button is visible, correctly directs to the Add Brew Method page, and it's hover effect triggers as expected.
+- Brew methods list is correctly iterated over to create a card for each brew method.
+- Brew method images display appropriately within the corresponding card.
+- If an unauthenticated user tries to brute-force access to the Manage Brew Methods page, they are redirected to the login page.
+- If a user with a username that is not "admin" tries to brute-force access to the page, they are redirected to their own profile.

+#### Add Brew Method (ADMIN)

+- Form validates whitespace in brew method name.
+- Form validates that a URL has been input for the brew method image.
+- Save button correctly triggers functionality to add brew method to database, and after successfully adding a brew method, directs the admin back to the Manage Brew Methods page with a success message populated.
+- Cancel button directs back to Manage Brew Methods page as expected.
+- Both the Save and Cancel buttons' hover effects trigger as expected.
+- If an unauthenticated user tries to brute-force access to the Add Brew Method page, they are redirected to the login page.
+- If a user with a username that is not "admin" tries to brute-force access to the page, they are redirected to their own profile.

+#### Delete Brew Method (ADMIN)

+- Defensive programming works as expected.
+When an admin tries to delete a recipe, they are prompted to confirm or cancel the deletion action via a modal.
+- If an unauthenticated user tries to brute-force delete a brew method, they are redirected to the login page.
+- If a user with a username that is not "admin" tries to brute-force delete a brew method, they are redirected to their own profile.

 ### Validation